Magdala: Ottoman era

-In his account of a United States expedition to the Jordan River and the Dead Sea in 1849, William Francis Lynch writes of Mejdel that it is, "a poor village of about 40 families, all fellahin," living in houses of stone with mud roofs, similar to those in Tur'an.
-Arriving at Al-Majdal by boat a few years later, Bayard Taylor describes the view from path winding up from shoreline, "[...] through oleanders, nebbuks, patches of hollyhock, anise-seed, fennel, and other spicy plants, while on the west, great fields of barley stand ripe for the cutting.
+In his account of an expedition to the Jordan River and the Dead Sea in 1849, William Francis Lynch reports that it was "a poor village of about 40 families, all fellahin," living in houses of stone with mud roofs, similar to those in Tur'an.
+Arriving by boat a few years later, Bayard Taylor describes the view from path winding up from shoreline, "[...] through oleanders, nebbuks, patches of hollyhock, anise-seed, fennel, and other spicy plants, while on the west, great fields of barley stand ripe for the cutting.
 In some places, the Fellahs, men and women, were at work, reaping and binding the sheaves."

-Solamon Malan described the village houses in 1857: "Each house, whether separate or attached to another, consisted of one room only.
+In 1857, Solomon Caesar Malan wrote: "Each house, whether separate or attached to another, consisted of one room only.
 The walls built of mud and of stones, were about ten or twelve feet high; and perhaps as many or more feet square.
 The roof which was flat, consisted of trunks of trees placed across from one wall to another, and then covered with small branches, grass and rushes; over which a thick coating of mud and gravel was laid. ...
 A flight of rude steps against the wall outside leads up to the roof; and thus enables those who will to reach it without entering the house."

-Al-Majdal had two shrines: the maqam of sheikh Muhammad al-‘Ajami to the north of the village and the maqam of sheikh Muhammad ar-Raslan (or ar-Ruslan) south of the village, as shown on PEF maps and on British maps of the 1940s.
-The first shrine was mentioned by Victor Guérin, who in 1863 arrived in the village from the north, moving from Khan al-Minya: “At seven twenty minutes I crossed the fifth important stream, called Wadi al-Hammam.
+There were two shrines in Al-Majdal: the maqam of Sheikh Muhammad al-'Ajami to the north of the village and the maqam of Sheikh Muhammad ar-Raslan (or ar-Ruslan) south of the village, as shown on PEF maps and British maps of the 1940s.
+The first shrine is mentioned by Victor Guérin in 1863.
+He writes that he arrived in the village from the north: "At seven twenty minutes I crossed the fifth important stream, called Wadi al-Hammam.
 Behind him is a wely dedicated to the saint Sidi al-Adjemy.
-At seven o'clock twenty-five minutes I reach Mejdel, a village which I pass without stopping, having already visited it enough”.
+At seven o'clock twenty-five minutes I reach Mejdel, a village which I pass without stopping, having already visited it enough".

-Isabel Burton to mention the shrine for Muhammad al-‘Ajami, while imparting other details on life in Al-Majdal.
-In her private journals published in 1875, she writes, "First we came to Magdala (Mejdel) ...
+Isabel Burton also mentions the shrine for Muhammad al-'Ajami in her private journals published in 1875: "First we came to Magdala (Mejdel) ...
 There is a tomb here of a Shaykh (El Ajami), the name implies a Persian Santon; there is a tomb seen on a mountain, said to be that of Dinah, Jacob's daughter.
 Small boys were running in Nature's garb on the beach, which is white, sandy, pebbly, and full of small shells."
-Probably, in the tomb of Dinah, Jacob's daughter, one should see the second Muslim shrine — the maqam of sheikh Muhammad ar-Raslan.